Spring Cloud: API-Gateway And Naming-Server Concepts

 [EDIT]: Removed ranting about personal life that didn’t add value to the blog.

 DISCLAIMER: this is not a copy-paste of Master Microservices with Spring Boot and Spring Cloud Udemy course.
 I highly recommend buying that course.
-All the code shown below was written by me.
+I wrote all the code shown below.
 Enjoy.

 Let’s analyze this diagram: